Parashp/wirenet-analysis/README.md

-# Linux Wirenet Notes
+# Wirenet

-A sloppy attempt in reverse engineering the '12 Linux malware.
+Decompiling the 2012 Linux malware.
+The code is part of my thesis as it is a proof of concept of the various functionalities found in the sample.